mendersoftware/mender-docs/06.Administration/03.Certificates-and-keys/docs.md

             - STORAGE_BACKEND_CERT=/etc/ssl/certs/s3.docker.mender.io.crt
 ```

-`STORAGE_BACKEND_CERT` defines a path to the certificate of storage proxy within
+`STORAGE_BACKEND_CERT` defines a path to the certificate of Storage Proxy within
 the container's filesystem.
-Deployments service will automatically load the
+Deployment service will automatically load the
 certificate into its trust store.

 !
-Remember to include the Storage proxy certificate into the Mender client build, otherwise the client will not trust the storage proxy and reject connections to it.
+Remember to include the Storage Proxy certificate into the Mender client build, otherwise the client will not trust the StorageProxy and reject connections to it.

 !!
-Make sure that the certificate matches the domain name used by other services accessing storage proxy.
+Make sure that the certificate matches the domain name used by other services accessing Storage Proxy.

 ## Token signing keys